 Nan Xiang, Square 2

-The chicken comes in the usual steamed or roasted (fried if you will) variety and the meat is rather ordinary if a little on the dry side.
-It comes drizzled with some unidentifiable and forgettable brown gravy instead of the usual soy sauce and sesame oil sauce combination which does little to help with the dryness of the meat.
-One of the important elements to me which is the chilli wasn't too spicy nor noteable.
-It's an acceptably ordinary chicken rice which comes in ball options with one gripe.
-It's $4.50 and that makes it a bit costly for something that doesn't quite stand out.
+Chicken options are the usual steamed or roasted (fried if you will) variety.
+Meat was rather ordinary if a little on the dry side.
+Came drizzled with some unidentifiable and forgettable brown gravy instead of the usual soy sauce and sesame oil sauce combination which did little to help with the dryness of the meat.
+Doesn't quite stand out.

 Digested Pages :